 Additionally, a bachelor’s degree can act as a stepping stone to a master’s in public health (MPH), which is often required for the most advanced positions in the field.

-As a field, public health is growing quickly to meet the healthcare needs of communities and populations throughout the country.
+Public health is a quickly growing field that’s trying to meet the rising healthcare needs of communities and populations throughout the country.
 In fact, employment of community health workers and health educators—two popular careers in the field—is expected to grow 12 percent from 2021 to 2031—more than twice as fast as the average growth for all occupations.

 Major events—like the coronavirus (COVID-19) pandemic—have also underscored key public health issues and have contributed to the increased demand for skilled public health professionals.